 Special consideration needs to be given to your archive tapes.
 In order to achieve the archive life specified on your media, archive tapes must be stored according to the archive temperature and humidity requirements specified by the manufacturer.
-Usually these requirements are more stringent than normal storage facilities’ operating temperatures and humidity.
-It is important that your offsite facility meet the appropriate environmental conditions so that your data is recoverable many years later if you need it.
+Usually, these requirements are more stringent than normal storage facilities’ operating temperatures and humidity.
+It is important that your offsite facility meets the appropriate environmental conditions so that your data is recoverable many years later if you need it.

-One recommended practice is to have an offsite storage service provider come on site daily to remove tapes for offsite storage and return other tapes for re-introduction to the scratch pool.
+One recommended practice is to have an offsite storage service provider come on-site daily to remove tapes for offsite storage and return other tapes for re-introduction to the scratch pool.
 These vendors, along with others, maintain climate-controlled facilities nationally and internationally.

 Tracking which media is offsite vs. onsite can be daunting without the right tools.
 77% of end-users say that their backup software helps them track their offsite media (source: Meta Group Study).
 However, this number drops significantly with lower-end backup software packages.
 Without this functionality, some users maintain a manual log to keep track of their offsite media.
 In addition, there are specific software packages or modules that work with your backup software program specifically designed for media cataloging.
 Consider this option if your offsite media tracking is burdensome.

 Finally, vaulting should always include everything that is necessary to implement a fully functional system, so that if all equipment at the corporate site is damaged, the company will still be able to access and retrieve stored data at the off-site location.